astropy/pyvo/docs/mivot/example.rst

         pos=SkyCoord(ra=52.26708 * u.degree, dec=59.94027 * u.degree, frame='icrs'),
         radius=0.5)

-   # The MIVOt viewer generates the model view of the data
+   # The MIVOT viewer generates the model view of the data
    m_viewer = MivotViewer(query_result, resolve_ref=True)

 Once the query is finished, we can get a reference to the object that will process the Mivot annotations.